xStarbound/xStarbound/README.md

 - [StarCustomChat](https://github.com/KrashV/StarCustomChat) — use the network-compatible [xAdvancedChat](https://github.com/FezzedOne/xAdvancedChat) fork instead.
 - [StarExtensions](https://github.com/StarExtensions/StarExtensions) — won't load on xClient and may cause crashes!
 However, *xServer* fully supports the server-side part of SE's «overground» tile placement feature.
 - [Text to Speech Droids](https://steamcommunity.com/sharedfiles/filedetails/?id=2933125939) — won't do anything.
+- [Universal Instant Crafting for All Mods](https://steamcommunity.com/sharedfiles/filedetails/?id=3251274439) — xSB-2 currently doesn't support the scriptable patch feature required by this mod.
 - [Zoom Keybinds](https://steamcommunity.com/sharedfiles/filedetails/?id=2916058850) — will log script errors (xSB-2 has differently named callbacks) and is redundant anyway because xSB-2 already fully supports this feature.
 - Mods that patch in StarExtensions «body dynamics» support for other mods.
 These won't do anything.